PeterChu3/BLEVESCDisplay/README.md

 The VESC communicates over UART using packets even over BLE.
 The structure is in the following format for a general packet.

 - 1 start byte with the value of 2 (short packets <= 255 bytes) or 3 (long packets > 255 bytes)
-- 1-2 bytes specifying the packet payload length
+- 1-2 bytes specifying the packet PAYLOAD length
 - ? bytes payload of the packet
 - Two byte CRC checksum
 - 1 stop byte value of 3